Updated November 2015

 - Tamron - Vibration Control (VC)

 Most affordable SLRs and mirrorless cameras use APS-C sensors, which are approximately 24mm x 16mm in size, or less than half the size of the old 35mm film negative (Nikon calls these cameras 'DX format').
-However high end Canon, Nikon and Sony cameras sport so-called 'full frame' sensors, which means purely that they are about the same size as a 35mm negative, i.e. 24mm x 36mm (Canon's older high speed professional cameras used an intermediate sensor size, called APS-H).
-Panasonic and Olympus, meanwhile, use the slightly smaller Four Thirds sensor in their interchangeable lens cameras.
+However high end Canon, Nikon and Sony cameras sport so-called 'full frame' sensors, which means purely that they are about the same size as a 35mm negative, i.e. 24mm x 36mm (Canon's older high speed professional cameras used an intermediate sensor size, called APS-H, which provided a 1.3X crop).
+Panasonic and Olympus, meanwhile, use the slightly smaller Four Thirds sensor format in their interchangeable lens cameras.

 All of the major manufacturers (aside of course from Olympus and Panasonic) now make a range of lenses specifically optimized for APS-C cameras, and these generally provide the best choice for general-purpose and wide angle zooms in particular.
 Lenses designed for full frame will also work just fine on APS-C cameras.
-However APS-C lenses won't work properly on full-frame cameras, which is something worth bearing in mind if you are thinking of upgrading to a full frame system in the near future.
+However APS-C lenses won't work properly on full-frame cameras, and in the case of Canon, it's physically impossible to attach an APS-C-optimised EF-S lens to a full-frame camera.
+This is something worth bearing in mind if you are thinking of upgrading to a full frame system in the near future.

 The manufacturers label their APS-C format SLR lenses as follows: